This interview was originally posted in Pursuit Magazine.

 ALBERTO: Yes.
 I am the desk worker.
-Of course, I used to do all of the work when I was younger, but now my young investigators do the field work.
+Of course, I used to do all of the work when I was younger, but now my young investigators do the fieldwork.
 I am always on the phone speaking with investigators and clients.
-I also manage the schedule because I feel it is very important. (note: Indeed, during our conversation, Alberto leaves multiple times to take calls.)
+I also manage the schedule because I feel it is very important. (note: Indeed, during our interview, Alberto leaves multiple times to take calls.)

 ADAM: How many employees do you have?

 ALBERTO: I have about 12 employees who do commercial work for me.
 For investigations, I have two full-time investigators, 2-3 part-time employees, and one or two interns.

 ALBERTO: There are so many.
 We are currently investigating a tragic criminal case where a little boy fell and died.
 We have to determine whether or not the fall was intentional or accidental.
 It was very sad.
 Solving this case is not my favorite, but helping the family will bring us great fulfillment.